Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

     pip3 install psutil

 ### Install Python3 module virtualenv

-This module is needed by the SPB. venv has subtle differences that have proven problematic.
+This module is needed by the SPB.
+Module venv has subtle differences that have proven problematic.

     pip3 install virtualenv